Billy Caldwell: Early life and education

 Soon after the American Revolutionary War, Billy Caldwell, was born in 1782 (as documented through two autobiographical letters) near Fort Niagara to a Mohawk woman.
 His father was William Caldwell, a Scots-Irish immigrant who came to North America in 1773 and served as a Loyalist soldier in the war.
 Living first in Virginia, in 1774 his father had fought as an officer with Lord Dunmore and was wounded.
 After recovering, he went to Fort Niagara in New York, where he fought with Butler's Rangers against Patriot colonists in New York and Pennsylvania.

 William Caldwell was likely away on an expedition when Billy was born.
 He was ordered to Detroit then went south to Kentucky culminating in the Battle of Blue Licks.
-It's not clear how much of a role William played in his son's early life.
+It is not clear how much of a role William played in his son's early life.
 He resettled as a Loyalist in Upper Canada, where he was granted land by the British Crown.
 In addition to clearing land for his own farm, he helped develop the town of Amherstburg, in present-day Ontario.

 In 1783, the senior Caldwell married Suzanne Baby (daughter of Jacques Baby), of French-Canadian descent.
 They had numerous children together, the half-siblings of Billy.
 When Billy was eleven, his father sent for him to be brought to Detroit.
 His mother accompanied him but did not stay long.
 Billy was given a basic Anglo-Canadian education and became Catholic.
 He was called "naturally smart" and was popular as a result.